 I have a theory about why this confusion exists, and why it will continue to exist.
 But before we go there, let’s look at what the Scrum Community has done to address this seemingly bewildering role in the Scrum Framework.

-Another tact taken by some Scrum experts was to describe what the Scrum Master is not, that is, the Scrum Master is not a project manager.
+Another tact taken by some Scrum experts was to describe what the Scrum Master is not, that is, they are not a project manager.
 They are not the boss of the team.
-That seems to create more questions.
+That seems to create even more questions.

 A Confusing Assortment of 20 Metaphors for the Scrum Master